ohpiglet/ohpiglet/README.md

 This repo is a fork of [Forever Jekyll - A simple, elegant & full featured Jekyll theme](https://forever-jekyll.github.io) and, minimalist at that origin repo is, I've removed a bunch of stuff that I don't need.

-I am using it to migrate my **/ohpiglet** blog away from WordPress and into Jekyll
+I am using it to migrate my **/ohpiglet** blog away from WordPress and into Jekyll.

 For now this repo builds at [jimken123.github.io/forever-jekyll/](https://jimken123.github.io/forever-jekyll/) but eventually it will go to [mananamanana.com/ohpiglet/](https://mananamanana.com/ohpiglet/).